I want to let you in on a secret. No matter what you do for a living, you can bring more spirituality into your work.

 After saying this prayer, sit in meditation for a couple of minutes.
 Be open to receiving intuitive guidance during your meditation and throughout the day.

 In the weeks leading up to Bestseller Day, she was extremely nervous about teaching in front of a group.
 Finally the day of the event came.
-Before we kicked off the first session, I led the group in a guided meditation.
-During that meditation, Katie closed her eyes and silently surrendered everything to the Universe.
+Before we started, I led the group in a guided meditation.
+Katie closed her eyes and silently surrendered everything to the Universe.

 She surrendered her fear and surrendered her expectations.
 In her meditation she let it all go and invited spirit to work through her.